Your surgery day is approaching fast, but do you really know what to expect?

 And once you do go home, you must not hesitate to tell your spouse or helper if your pain is intolerable.
 They can help you make phone calls, get medication and ease your suffering.
 Pain control is paramount to a good surgery day.

 Another aspect of surgery day not often anticipated is the amount of adaptation required after the operation.
 If your surgery is extensive enough, you might not be able to use a hand, arm or leg for days or weeks.
 All of your normal ways of doing things, such as dressing, bathing, driving and eating might need to be altered temporarily.

-Simple everyday life might get much more complicated for you and your loved one.
-Around the house, you could need more help.
-At work, you might need a different set of responsibilities or a lighter work load.
-Try to line up friends, family members and co-workers before your surgery day so that they will be ready to help you.
+Simple everyday life might get much more complicated for both you and your loved ones.
+Around the house, you might need more help.
+At work, you might need a different set of responsibilities or a lighter workload.
+Try to line up friends, family members and co-workers before your surgery day so that they will be ready to assist you.
 It helps if you know how to ask for help too.
-All of these adaptations will most likely be temporary.
+The good thing is that all of these adaptations will most likely be temporary.
 Anticipating the need to adapt is all part of planning for surgery day.